Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 Streams support different subscriber types.
 In order for a subscriber to receive events associated to a topic, it must subscribe using one of the following options:

-* **Kafka**, which enables Streams to publish data to a Kafka topic or partition.
+* **Kafka**, which enables Streams to publish data to a Kafka topic partition.
 * **Server-Sent Events**, which enables Streams to push data to subscribers, for example, client applications, via a persistent HTTP connection.
-* **Webhook**, which enables Streams to notify the subscribers via a HTTP post request performed against the registered endpoint (webhook receiver).
+* **Webhook**, which enables Streams to notify the subscribers via a HTTP POST request performed against the registered endpoint (webhook receiver).
 * **WebSocket**, which enables Streams to notify the subscribers via persistent WebSocket connection.

 Each topic created on the platform must be associated with at least one type of subscribers.